GerHobbelt/mupdf/docs/src/using-mupdf.rst

 - Offsets within files/streams are represented using ``int64_t``.

-In addition, we use floats (and avoid doubles when possible), assumed to be IEEE compliant.
+In addition, we use floats (and avoid doubles when possible), assumed to be `IEEE compliant`_.

 Reference counting
 ~~~~~~~~~~~~~~~~~~~~